MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/05-securitymodel/01-securitymodel.md

 ms.subservice: ready
 ---

-# Enterprise Scale Analytics and AI Security Overview
+# Enterprise Scale Analytics and AI Security Overview - COPIED

 The Enterprise Analytics and AI solution pattern relies on a number of security features which can be enabled on Azure.
 They include Encryption, Role-Based Access Control, Access Control Lists, and Networking restrictions.